 Medical Malpractice in DeKalb County

 According to a John Hopkins study, medical malpractice is the third-leading cause of death in the United States, after heart disease and cancer.
 This means that more than 250,000 patient deaths are the result of a physician or hospital error annually.

-While California, Texas, Florida, and New York experience the highest number of medical malpractice incidents based on population, those in Georgia and DeKalb County are also affected.
+While California, Texas, Florida, and New York experience the highest number of medical malpractice incidents based on population, those in Georgia are also affected.
 For example, a medical negligence lawsuit was filed in late 2019 in DeKalb County after doctors failed to correctly diagnose and treat a Fulton County man’s stroke.
 Because of their failure to diagnose, he suffered cognitive defects, the inability to move his left arm or leg, and difficulty speaking and swallowing.
 The patient is seeking full compensation.

 In another local case, Georgia’s largest health system, WellStar, was sued by a Paulding resident who claimed he received subpar care and was misdiagnosed.
 The plaintiff sought physical, emotional, and economic damages for spinal inflammation that went untreated and caused permanent injuries.

 If you’ve wrongfully sustained injuries while being treated in a medical facility anywhere in DeKalb County or surrounding areas, a med mal attorney from Bey & Associates can look into your case and determine if malpractice played a role.
 Doing so involves determining why the mistake happened in the first place.

 How to Know If You Have a Medical Malpractice Case